Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Yasnal is a medication that selectively inhibits the acetylcholinesterase of the brain.
+Yasnal is a drug that selectively inhibits brain acetylcholinesterase.
 As a rule, it is used to treat patients with dementia.
-We bring to your attention the instruction on the medical use of the drug Yasnal.
+We offer you the instructions for medical use of the drug Yasnal.

 Indications Jasnal

-The drug is used to relieve and relieve symptoms in Type I Alzheimer's disease (senile dementia of the Alzheimer's type) - the primary degenerative dementia of elderly presenile and senile patients, uncomplicated and medium variant of the disease course.
+The drug is used to relieve and reduce symptoms of type I Alzheimer's disease (senile dementia of the Alzheimer's type) - primary degenerative dementia of elderly patients of presenile and senile age, uncomplicated and moderate course of the disease.

 Release form